officialsanjay1407-ai/Power-BI---Data-Modeling-Project/README.md

 The data preparation process involved examining the available fields and ensuring that the data was appropriately structured for modeling and analysis.

+Pivot and Unpivot was used to transform the table data into required format.

 ### 3. Data Modeling

 Designed a structured data model by separating the data into: